tetratelabs/wazero/experimental/gojs/README.md

 Go defines js "EXPERIMENTAL... exempt from the Go compatibility promise."
 Accordingly, wazero cannot guarantee this will work from release to release, or that usage will be relatively free of bugs.
-Moreover, [`GOOS=wasi`] will happen, and once that's available in two releases wazero will remove this package.
+Moreover, [`GOOS=wasip1`][2] will be shipped in Go 1.21, and once that's available in two releases wazero will remove this package.

 Due to these concerns and the relatively high implementation overhead, most